The Kia Telluride has made waves in the medium-sized SUV market, but not all years are winners.

 The Kia Telluride burst onto the scene in 2020, shaking up the midsize SUV world.
 It brought a winning combination of space, opulence, and performance that was unparalleled at its price point.

-What makes the Telluride notable?
+What makes the Telluride remarkable?

 Let’s take a brief look at the Telluride’s journey: